coltongraygg/myportfolio/content/featured/HalcyonTheme/index.md

   - Tailwind
   - Express
   - MySQL
+  - AWS
 ---

-A social app to spark adventure and confidence.
-Discover local events, tackle daily missions, and connect in real-time chat.
-With AI pep talks and gamified achievements, Flare helps you step out, level up, and own your social game.
+A social app I built with four other devs to get you out and exploring.
+Discover local events, tackle daily missions, chat in real-time, and get pep talks from an AI social coach.